 Laurier and the Office of Indigenous Initiatives are committed to supporting our students financially through their postsecondary education.
 At Laurier, students fill out their student profiles that determine their eligibility for awards, scholarships and bursaries.
 This includes the First-year Undergraduate, General and Faculty Specific profiles.
 On the General Student profile, Indigenous students may need to indicate they are an Indigenous student to recieve some Indigenous-designated bursaries.

-An award is granted for a combination of academic achievement and participation in extracurricular activities.
+An award is granted on a competitive basis for a combination of academic achievement and participation in extracurricular activities.
 Recipients of awards must demonstrate financial need.

 A bursary is a monetary gift based on demonstrated financial need and satisfactory academic achievement.
 Bursaries do not have to be paid back to the university.

 A scholarship is granted for outstanding academic achievement.
 Entrance scholarships are granted automatically and are available to students who are entering Year 1 of any undergraduate program.